 In 2018, the Biz Journals website reported that sustainable product sales grew 20 percent in four years.
 That’s a hefty chunk being pushed by the buying behaviors of Millennials.
 This huge generation — which is responsible for $170 billion in buying power from women alone, according to Khoros — likes to put its money where its heart is.

-And you can see this change at every turn, from the rise of farmer’s markets where shoppers want to not only buy fresh produce but know the people growing their food, to the expansion of sustainable baby product brands like Honest and Hello Bello.
+And you can see this change at every turn, from the rise of farmer’s markets where shoppers want to not only buy fresh produce but know the people growing their food, to the expansion of sustainable and budget friendly baby product brands like Honest and Hello Bello.